jezhumble/leanagile/index.md

 * Lead and manage large-scale programs in a way that empowers employees, increases the speed and quality of delivery, and lowers costs
 * Learn how to implement ideas from the DevOps and Lean Startup movements even in complex, regulated environments

+**Please note: the video lectures in this course are available exclusively on [LinkedIn Learning](https://www.linkedin.com/learning/).** While this course website is free to access, you'll need a current [LinkedIn Learning](https://www.linkedin.com/learning/) subscription to view the lectures.

 ## Who should take this course

 This course is aimed at leaders and teams who want to build high performing organizations to develop digital products and services, and create a culture of experimentation and learning.